 - Dispensing technology (solder paste, one- and two-component adhesives)

 - Handling and storage of handling moisture-sensitive materials (MSL)

 - Conformal coating application technologies

 - Electronics testing (AOI, X-ray, Flying probe, ICT and ISP)

 - X-ray technology and CT reconstruction

-- Thermal processing, machine capability
+- Thermal profiling and soldering machine capability measurements

 Licensed by ELAS from the Chicago-based Selective Soldering Academy, this 3-day, hands-on, hands-on, selective soldering training course covers real-world selective soldering tasks, independent of the selective soldering equipment manufacturer, theory and practice.
 Training topics range from soldering basics to solving the most challenging soldering problems.
 The aim is to deepen the participants' existing knowledge of selective soldering and even to build on it.